Moha-AlHanbali/oracles-extract/README.md

 - Oracle's Extract uses League of Legends filtered Match data to elect the statistically superior build path for a champion, based on the player's team and enemy team compositions,and most commonly bought items in similar situations.

+- Included data is viable up to patch 11.24 (Pre-Season 12).

 ## To Do

 - [x] Gather enough Data samples